meowsec-lab/python-scripts/README.md

 This repository is my public commitment to that learning path.
 It is a record of solving problems, optimizing code, and building the cognitive framework needed to write scalable security scripts.

-*“You can’t automate what you don’t fundamentally understand.
-Building the foundation first.”*
+> You can’t automate what you don’t fundamentally understand.
+Building the foundation first.

+---

 ## Why HackerRank?